Setting up embed infrastructure

 Requirements & comments:

-- The endpoint does not accept a signature param, since that is what it is generating
+- The endpoint does not accept a signature param as that is what's being generated

 - The